-After a one-year postponement, we are pleased to announce the call for papers for the 9th Kuyers Institute conference on Christian teaching and learning, to be held October 6-7 at the Prince Conference Center, Calvin University, Grand Rapids, Michigan.
+After a one-year postponement, we are pleased to announce the 9th Kuyers Institute conference on Christian teaching and learning, to be held October 6-7 at the Prince Conference Center, Calvin University, Grand Rapids, Michigan.
 The conference will be co-hosted by INCHE (International Network for Christian Higher Education).

 The already rapid pace of change in the educational environment has accelerated in recent years, fueled by factors as varied as the foregrounding of health and safety, sudden shifts to online learning, political polarization among parents and students, challenges to civil discourse, shifting demographics, ambiguous student identities, and increased needs for student and faculty support.
 How can Christian educators, themselves burdened by present challenges, constructively respond?
 How might we retain a focus on investigating intentionally Christian educational processes in an unstable environment?